 A website is a very effective marketing tool to complement your other marketing efforts.
 You can refer prospective clients to your site for more information and to reinforce you expertise in medical billing.

 Most people these days don’t even bother thumbing through a phone book.
 They just do a Google search.
-Site Build It (SBI) is a great resource for marketing a service business.
+Solo Build It (SBI) is a great resource for marketing a service business.
 You can also make money with your site with Google AdSense and affiliates.
 I built this site using SBI after using one of those low cost web hosts.
 I learned there’s more to getting people to find your site than just putting it out there.

 Here's The Story of My Website - how I went from building a website to building a web business.
 I've seen the traffic on this website grow between 40% and 50% a month.
 And it also complements our medical billing home business by generating income from advertisements.